 The EPPP is a long-term plan that promotes the development of a world-leading Academy system, with the aim of producing more, and better, Home Grown Players.

-The Premier League and its Clubs are committed to generating domestic talent, with more than 95% of young players in training being British.
+The Premier League and its Clubs are committed to generating domestic talent, with more than 95 per cent of young players in training being British.

 It will be this talent, developed through the EPPP, which will see some of the best prepared world-class players taking part in what will be most competitive and compelling league in football.